ngaisteve1/ATMOOPConsole/README.md

 ### Software Development Summary
 - Technology: C#
-- Framework: .NET Core 2.2
+- Framework: .NET Standard, .NET Core 2.2
-- Project Type: Class Library and Console
+- Project Type: Class Library (.NET Standard and .NET Core) and Console (.NET Core)
 - IDE: Visual Studio Community 2019 (Version 16.1.5)
 - Paradigm or pattern of programming: Object-Oriented Programming (OOP)
 - Data: Data of this demo program (Bank Account and Transaction data) are stored using List objects.
 No database is used on purpose for this demo version.